12 Tips to Rent an Apartment Without a Credit Check

 *Thank you very much for your consideration, and I appreciate your time in addressing my inquiry.”**

-1. Pay Down Your Debt: Paying down debt improves your credit by reducing your credit utilization ratio, which is the amount of credit you’re using compared to your total credit limit.
+Pay Down Your Debt Paying down debt improves your credit by reducing your credit utilization ratio, which is the amount of credit you’re using compared to your total credit limit.
 A lower utilization ratio shows lenders that you manage credit responsibly, which can positively impact your credit score.

-4. Make On-Time Payments: Now is the time to make on-time payments across your credit cards, loans, and report your rent payments to credit agencies.
+Make On-Time Payments Get in the habit of making on-time payments across your credit cards and loans, and report your rent payments to credit agencies.
 This tactic is one of the quickest ways to build your credit back up.

-6. Set Goals: Instead of searching for apartments without credit checks, you can focus on setting goals for yourself to help build your credit.
+Set Goals Instead of searching for apartments without credit checks, focus on setting goals for yourself to help build your credit.
 Start by creating a budget to help keep you on track.

-Renting with bad or no credit requires some creativity, but it’s far from impossible.
+Renting with bad or no credit requires some creativity, but it’s not impossible.
 Many landlords are willing to work with responsible tenants who can show proof of financial stability or provide extra assurance with things like a roommate, larger deposit, or cosigner.

 With Apartment List, you can search for apartments that fit your needs and message landlords directly to ask about their credit requirements.
 Take our quiz today and start exploring listings in your area and connect with properties that match your situation.